School and District Partnerships

 We encourage sustained strategic partnerships to fully dismantle racial bias, transform patterns, and establish new norms that foster each child’s innocence and individuality.

-Focusing on the Patterns of Collaboration and Leadership, services in year two prioritize the use of Innocent Classroom skills, knowledge, and practice wherever educators come together to plan and advocate for children.
+Services in this phase prioritize the use of Innocent Classroom skills, knowledge, and practice wherever educators come together to plan and advocate for children.

-After the second year, educators have transitioned from a “I Can” do the Innocent Classroom to a “We Can” do the Innocent Classroom application of the work.
-Innocence becomes a core part of school’s identity and the relationships in the school.
+After this phase, educators have transitioned from a “I Can” do the Innocent Classroom to a “We Can” do the Innocent Classroom.
+Innocence becomes a core part of school’s identity and relationships in the school.

-Focusing on the Patterns of Leadership and Application, services in year three infuse the Innocent Classroom into the policies, procedures, and practices of a school or district.
+Services in our third phase infuse the Innocent Classroom into the policies, procedures, and practices of a school or district.

 At the conclusion of this year, schools have fully transformed themselves replacing racial bias with a system that supports the Innocence and individuality of all children.
 Educators have adopted a “We Are” belief to the Innocent Classroom.